 Seeking Reassurance

 Often, compulsions only involve the person with OCD, but seeking reassurance works to bring another person or several people into the routine.
-Seeking reassurance could be linked to other compulsions or a stand alone compulsion.
+Seeking reassurance could be linked to other compulsions or it could be a stand alone compulsion.
 For example, asking someone if they think the house is safe after already checking the doors many times.

 Other examples of seeking reassurance in OCD include: